-- Interrupt on first received character - Interrupt on all received characters
+- or two ways: Interrupt on first received character - Interrupt on all received characters

-Interrupt-on-first-received-character is typically used with the block-transfer mode.
-Interrupt-on-all-received-characters has the option of modifying the interrupt vector in the event of a parity error.
+Interrupt-on-first-received-character typically used with the block-transfer mode, Interrupt-on-allreceived-characters has the option of modifying the interrupt vector in the event of a parity error.
 Both of these interrupt modes will also interrupt under special receive conditions on a character or message basis (end-of-frame interrupt in SDLC, for example).
-This means that the special-receive condition can cause an interrupt only if the interrupt-on-first-received-character or interrupt-on-all-received-character, an interrupt can occur from special-receive conditions (except parity error) after the first-received-character interrupt (example: receive-overrun interrupt).

-The main function of the external/status interrupt is to monitor the signal transitions of the Clear To Send (CTS), Data Carrier Detect (DCD), and Synchronization (SYNC) pins (Figures 1 through 7).
-In addition, an external/status interrupt is also caused by a CRC-sending condition, or by the detection of a break sequence (asynchronous mode) or abort sequence (SDLC mode) in the data stream.
+This means that the special-receive condition can cause an interrupt only if the interrupt-on-first-received-character or interrupt-on-all-received-characters mode is selected.
+In interrupt-on-first-receivedoverrun interrupt).
+The main function of the external/status interrupt is to monitor the signal transitions of the Clear To Send (CTS), Data Carrier Detect (DCD) and Synchronization (SYNC) pins (figures 1 through 6).
+In addition, an external/status interrupt is also caused by a break sequence (asynchronous mode) or abort secharacter, an interrupt can occur from special-receive conditions (except parity error) after the firstreceived-character interrupt (example : receivequence (SDLC mode) in the data stream.
 The interrupt caused by the break/abort sequence allows the SIO to interrupt when the break/abort sequence is detected or terminated.
 This feature facilitates the proper termination of the current message, correct initialization of the next message, and the accurate timing of the break/abort condition in external logic.